My research focuses on

 Jose Pozo, Ministerio de Salud Pública del Ecuador Graduate Student Collaborators (Past and

-Colehour, University of Oregon Tiffany
+Colehour, PhD Student, University of Oregon Tiffany

 Gandolfo, (MS completed at University of Oregon in